Bread, Love and Dreams

 Bread, Love and Dreams (Pane, amore e fantasia) is a 1953 Italian romantic comedy film directed by Luigi Comencini.
 At the 4th Berlin International Film Festival it won the Silver Bear award.
+In 2008, the film was included on the Italian Ministry of Cultural Heritage’s 100 Italian films to be saved, a list of 100 films that "have changed the collective memory of the country between 1942 and 1978".

 Plot

 The film is set in Sagliena, an imaginary small town in central Italy; Marshal Antonio Carotenuto, an elderly womanizer who will have to adapt to the monotonous and quiet life of the village, is transferred here immediately after the war.
-Supported by the maid Caramella, the marshal runs the local police station.
+Supported by the maid Caramella, the marshal runs the local Carabinieri station.
 Here he meets "Pizzicarella la Bersagliera", a young local girl secretly in love with the carabiniere Stelluti.
 At first the marshal tries to get engaged to the "Bersagliera", as Paoletta, the sacristan of the parish, is in love with the carabiniere Stelluti, but the latter is actually in love with the Bersagliera and wants her mother to know her.
 So, thanks to the intervention of Don Emidio, who informs the marshal, Stelluti and the Bersagliera get engaged while the marshal, on the evening of the feast of Sant'Antonio, gets engaged to the town's midwife: Annarella.